 - query how your personal information is collected, held, used or disclosed by us;

-- request access to or seek correction of your personal information; or
+- request access to, or seek correction of personal information; and/or

-Contact: Communications Officer, Western NSW Primary Health Network
+Contact: Media & Communications Coordinator, Western NSW Primary Health Network

 Telephone: 1300 699 167